khalid999devs/Numerical_Project_Team_Smashers/Linear/LU_Decomposition/README.md

 **Advantages:**

 - Very efficient when solving multiple systems with same coefficient matrix
-- Decomposition can be reused reducing computational complexity for repeated solutions
+- Decomposition can be reused for reducing computational complexity

 **Disadvantages:**

 - Requires square non-singular matrix and may fail if pivot elements are zero
-- Not efficient for single system solution due to initial decomposition overhead
+- Not efficient for single system solution

 ## LU Decomposition Code